simonesilvestroni/m2m-website/_pages/colophon.md

 ## Sustainability

-Only `0.07g of CO2` is produced every time someone visits the homepage.
-Cleaner than `93%` of [web pages tested](https://www.websitecarbon.com/website/minutestomidnight-co-uk/ "Visit Website carbon").
-The website is supposed to be running on sustainable energy.
-However, it seems that Netlify is using AWS, which switches the CDN from US East to US West depending on the time of the day: one is green the other is not yet.
+Only `0.02g of CO2` is produced every time someone visits the homepage.
+Cleaner than `98%` of [web pages tested](https://www.websitecarbon.com/website/minutestomidnight-co-uk/ "Visit Website carbon").
+The website is running on sustainable energy.

-The website [does not request third-party resources](https://aremythirdpartiesgreen.com/test/76e7ac7370d84f1fabd254608e118ff4), except for the blog posts, which are calling `webmention.io` to render web mentions.
+I [do not request third-party resources](https://aremythirdpartiesgreen.com/test/76e7ac7370d84f1fabd254608e118ff4), except for the blog posts, which are calling `webmention.io` to render web mentions.

 Member of the [512kb club](https://512kb.club "Member of the 512kb Orange Team") and the [1Mb club](https://1mb.club/).